ltpitt/c-arduino-photon-sensors/README.md

 ### What is this repository for? ###

-This script allows to read data from a DHT22 (or other sensor) using Particle Photon, publish it on the web and print it on serial
+This script allows to read data from a DHT22 (or other sensors supported by PietteTech_DHT library) using Particle Photon and publish retrieved data on the web and print it on serial

 ### How do I get set up? ###